nzblnk/nzb-monkey/src/partials/configuration.md

 port = 8080
 ssl = False
 nzbkey =
+basicauth_username =
+basicauth_password =
+basepath = sabnzbd
 category =
+addpaused = False
 ```
 interesting.
 Here are all the parameters specific to SABnzbd set up:

 - `host` sets the hostname or IP of your SABnzbd
 - `port` sets the port. `8080` is default for HTTP and `9090` is default for HTTPS.
 - `ssl` enables SSL/TLS when set to `True`.
 Default is `False`.
-- `nzbkey` is the "NZB Key" from your SABnzbd configuration (General/ NZB Key)
+- `nzbkey` is the "**API** Key" (was the NZB Key in the past!) from your SABnzbd
+ configuration (General/ API Key)
+- `basicauth_username` and `basicauth_password` are used to do a basic authentication
+ (fill out only if you need it)
+- `basepath` is the API endpoint.
+Change this only if needed.
 - `category` is one of the configured categories (Categories).
-Empty is Default category
+Empty is default category.
+If
+ category choosing is enabled, this will be overwritten.
+- `addpaused` can be set to `True` if every NZB should be added in pause state

 ### NZBGET section